Life As a Desktop Publisher

 Is There Going to be Demand for Desktop Publishers?

-In the United States, there were 14,600 jobs for Desktop Publisher in 2016.
+There were about 14,600 jobs for Desktop Publisher in 2016 (in the United States).
 There is little to no growth in job opportunities for Desktop Publisher.
-There will be an estimated 1,200 positions for Desktop Publisher per year.
+The BLS estimates 1,200 yearly job openings in this field.

 The states with the most job growth for Desktop Publisher are Washington, Maryland, and Alaska.
 Watch out if you plan on working in Missouri, Kansas, or Kentucky.
 These states have the worst job growth for this type of profession.